Every HOA document.

 Bring in your docs

-Import from TownSq, upload in bulk (single files or whole folders), or forward them in by email.
+Upload in bulk (single files or whole folders), forward them in by email, or scan paper with your phone.

 Review & publish